cloudkevin/CloudMigrator-ReportGenerator/README.md

 The path to the directoy which contains your CloudMigrator reports

 --logging = debug/info/warning/error/critical (default=INFO)
-This will log to a file called PREFIX_cmrg.log in the current directory
+This will log to a file called PREFIX_cmrg.log in your home directory

 --todrive = 'yes' or blank (default=no)
 Upload FinalReport to Drive and convert